airmencoders/palmettospark/_pages/projects.md

 #### Mattermost
 Palmetto Spark worked with Platform One to roll out the chat system Mattermost and manned the initial support help desk.
 Now in use by 50 wings/equivalents around the DoD.
 Aircrew around the world are now using it to securely pass mission critical information.
 A trial has begun with TACC.
 Many AOCs/Career fields have used it to enhance teleworking capabilities.
 This effort has taken on a life of its own and will be presented as a finalist for the AMC Phoenix Spark Tank competition by HQ AMC/A6 and the Digital Aircrew Initiative.

+#### MQF Study App
+MQF Study EFB App: Built an iPad app for our EFBs that allows Aircrew members to study for their master question file tests.
+Since expanded from C-17s to KC-135, C-130H, C-21, KC-10, KC-46, AE, C-5M, and the C-130J.

 ### COVID Response